-One of the best accounts 0f the the plot that led to the coup d'etat in 1973 and overthrow of President Salvador Allende.
+One of the best accounts 0f the plot that led to the coup d’etat in 1973 and overthrow of President Salvador Allende.
 Published originally in 2000, this updated version by the CIPER director contains 100 extra pages of new information.
 (In Spanish).
-CIPER also recently published a second volume of their best investigative stories, also in Spanish.
+CIPER also recently published the second volume of their best investigative stories, also in Spanish.

 A ten-year history of New Zealand and its allies’ involvement in the Afghanistan and Iraq wars, where most of the operations (special forces, intelligence, naval and air force) had never been revealed publicly.
 It is based on numerous interviews and tens of thousands of leaked New Zealand military and intelligence reports.
 Read the first chapter here.
 (In English).

 William Marsden :: Fools Rule: Inside the Failed Politics of Climate Change

 A captivating polemic on the global failure to deal with climate change, despite mounting scientific evidence that immediate action is essential to curb its effects.
 This follows his 2008 book Stupid To The Last Drop which revealed how Canada’s richest province is squandering the chance for a sustainable future.
 (In English).